Joasaph of Belgorod: Loss and return of the relics

 After the October Revolution of 1917, the Bolsheviks removed Saint Joasaph's remains from his shrine in the cathedral at Belgorod, and for some seventy years their whereabouts remained unknown.
 In 1927 the Holy Trinity Cathedral itself was demolished.
 In the late 1980s the remains were discovered in the Museum of the History of Religion and Atheism of the Academy of Sciences of the USSR in Leningrad, and on 16 September 1991 they were solemnly returned to the new Cathedral of the Transfiguration of Our Lord in Belgorod, the occasion being marked by a service in which Patriarch Alexy II took part.
-The same year, Leningrad returned to its former name of Saint Petersburg.

-Joasaph's name is still revered by the Orthodox faithful, and above all by those from the Ukraine.
+Joasaph's name is still revered by the Orthodox faithful, and above all by those from Ukraine.

 The Feast of the Opening of the Relics of St. Joasaph, Bishop of Belgorod, is celebrated on 4/17 September and also on 10/23 December, the date of his death.